nhsx/nhs-io-theme/README.md

 # The nhsx.io theme

-*nhsx.io is a Jekyll theme for GitHub Pages.
+**nhsx.io** is a Jekyll theme for GitHub Pages.
+You can [preview the theme](https://nhsx.github.io/nhsx-io-theme/) to see what it looks like

 ## Usage